Energy bill charges explained

 Purchase: You bought the system outright, or got a solar loan to buy the system.

 Option 1: Most homeowners simply roll any remaining costs for the system into the sale price of the home.
 This is attractive to buyers because their new home will include a solar system with no monthly payments.
 Depending on the system size and the home’s usage, this can often mean no electricity payments at all.

-Option 2: You can transfer your solar loan directly to the new home buyers.
+Option 2: Depending on your finance lender when you financed your system, there may be an option that you can transfer your solar loan directly to the new home buyers.
 They’ll assume the monthly loan payments and benefit from a fixed payment structure for their electricity.
 Some buyers may prefer this option because it keeps the sale price of the home down, and still allows them to budget their electricity costs over a longer period of time.

 Option 3: It’s your system.
 If you want to, you can keep it!
 Of course, there are charges to remove and reinstall the system, along with any roof repairs that might be needed.
 However, if you bought the system outright or you’re close to paying it off, this might be an economically sound choice.

 Lease/PPA: You pay a monthly bill for the power the equipment produces.